drudru/KeyBox/EndUser/INSTRUCTIONS.md

 Step 1 is to get the ssh private keys on the device.
 For now, you can do that with the serial console.
 In the very near future, there will be a much nicer way to do this.

-Ok, once you have your ssh keys on the device, and added to ssh-agent, you can forward all of your ssh authentication requests to it.
+Ok, once you have your ssh keys on the device add them to ssh-agent via ssh add.
+Your device is now ready for ssh authentication requests to it.

 On the ssh-client side, point at a new location via the ssh environment variable: